21 Best Flies For Pennsylvania Steelhead: Plus Guide Flies

 Streamers

-Streamer flies can be used in two ways.
-You can use streamers while nymphing or you can cast streamers and retrieve them with a stripping retrieve or you can swing them across the current.
+Streamer flies can be used in three ways.
+You can use streamers while nymphing, or you can cast streamers and retrieve them with a stripping retrieve, or you can swing them across the current.

-The best streamer patterns for nymphing will be a half-inch long to 3.5 inches long and include streamers like egg sucking leeches, wooly buggers, and zonkers.
+The best streamer patterns for nymphing will be one inch long to 3.5 inches long and include streamers like Egg-sucking Leeches, Woolly Buggers, and Zonkers.

 In the Steelhead Alley area, a local guide reports that white zonkers are often one of the best streamers for both nymphing and stripping or swinging.